SafetyGraphics/SafetyGraphics.github.io/pilot/testerGuide.md

 - Note that you might need to run the code above line-by-line since devtools sometimes has some prompts that can steal  lines of code when pasting in a large code block!
 - `safetyGraphics` requires a fairly recent version of R (>v3.5).
-- Note that although you will be viewing your data in a web browser, both the shiny application and the exported reports are self-contained and do not send data to the internet.
+- Under the standard configuration of the `safetyGraphics` library no data leaves your computer (or is sent outside your company's firewall).
+Note that although you will be viewing your data in a web browser, both the shiny application and the exported reports are hosted on your computer as described [here](https://shiny.rstudio.com/articles/persistent-data-storage.html#local-vs-remote).

 ## Disclaimer